 This corridor wasn’t intended to be dark, requiring internal lighting at all times.
 It’s the kind of space that is supposed to have light thrown into it by the leaving open of various doors all the way along.
 That doesn’t happen in this apartment under the rule of Glenn Wilder-Bingham.
 No. All doors remain neatly shut, and all the corridors off the main hallway, of which there are four, remain gloomily dark.
 It’s not that Glenn Wilder-Bingham is a vampire, it’s that she is a consummate control freak.
 If she could she would control all the light and doors in the world.
 As it is, she has to satisfy herself with the light and doors in this vast apartment only.
 Until she takes over the world, this will have to suffice.Dawn French, According To Yes

-The house functions metaphorically as an architectural version of the matriarch — formidable, dark and unwelcoming.
+In this example, the house functions metaphorically as an architectural version of the matriarch — formidable, dark and unwelcoming.
 (This same metaphor — house as formidable matriarch — is used and abused in the children’s film Monster House.)

 By saying that Glenn Wilder-Bingham is not a vampire, the narrator encourages the reader to think of her of exactly that (the technique of paralepsis).
 Vampires lead us to bats.
 The hallway in this house, therefore, functions as an urban cave.